Jared Dillinger

-Jared Ryan B. Dillinger (born January 6, 1984) is a Filipino-American professional basketball player for the Barangay Ginebra San Miguel of the Philippine Basketball Association (PBA).
+Jared Ryan B. Dillinger (born January 6, 1984) is a Filipino-American former professional basketball player.
+He played for three teams during his career in the Philippine Basketball Association (PBA).
 Dillinger is the second pick overall in the very talented draft class of 2008.
 He is a very versatile player that can play the 2, 3, and occasionally the 4 position.
 In his rookie year, he was included in the RP Training Pool under coach Yeng Guiao.

 Early career

-Jared Ryan Dillinger was born on January 6, 1984, in Rapid City, South Dakota to a Filipina mother and American father.
+Jared Ryan Dillinger was born on January 6, 1984, in Rapid City, South Dakota, to a Filipina mother and American father.
 He originally played for the U.S. Air Force Academy, then transferred to Hawaii, and was a starter on his last year.
 Dillinger averaged 31 minutes, 9.7 points, and 2 assists.
 He shot 38.3 percent from the 3-point line as a senior.